FAQs About Forensic Accountancy and POCA

 What does a forensic accountant do in criminal defence cases?

-Can a forensic accountant help with Proceeds of Crime Act (POCA) cases?
+Can a forensic accountant help with POCA confiscation proceedings?

 What are hidden assets in a POCA case?